flyteorg/flytekit/plugins/flytekit-greatexpectations/README.md

 # Flytekit Great Expectations Plugin

-Great Expectations' helps enforce data quality.
+Great Expectations helps enforce data quality.
 The plugin supports the usage of Great Expectations as task and type.

 To install the plugin, run the following command: